s-KaiNet/gulp-spsave/README.md

 		}));
 });
 ```
-2. Watch all javascript file changes in `ng` (stands for angular) folder and upload that file automatically in SharePoint with preserved folder structure:
+2.Watch all javascript file changes in `ng` (stands for angular) folder and upload that file automatically in SharePoint with preserved folder structure:

 ```
 gulp.watch("App/ng/**/*.js", function (event) {